Uncertainty Quantification of Surrogate Models using Conformal Prediction: Conformal Prediction

-CP is attractive for quantifying errors in machine learning since the inequality in \cref{eq: coverage} is guaranteed regardless of the selected machine learning model and the training dataset $\left\{(X_{i}, Y_{i})\right\}_{i=1}^{n}$, other than that the samples used for the calibration (estimating model performance) are exchangeable (a weaker form of i.i.d.).
+This coverage guarantee holds regardless of the model architecture or training procedure, requiring only that calibration samples are exchangeable (a weaker form of i.i.d)\citep{vovk2005algorithmic}.

-There have been several variants of CP since its original proposal by \citep{vovk2005algorithmic}.
-Inductive conformal prediction \citep{papadopoulos2008inductive}, which we pursue in this work, splits the data into a \textit{training set} (the usual training set for the underlying ML model) and a \textit{calibration set}, used to construct prediction set $\mathbb{C^\alpha}$ for each $\alpha$ value.
-The prediction sets are constructed, such that \cref{eq: coverage} holds, by comparing the trained ML model to the unseen calibration data using a \textit{non-conformity score}.
+Several CP variants exist, with inductive conformal prediction \citep{papadopoulos2008inductive} being particularly efficient for neural networks.
+This approach splits data into a training set (for model training) and a calibration set (for constructing prediction sets $\mathbb{C}^\alpha$).
+The prediction sets satisfy \cref{eq: coverage} by comparing model outputs to calibration data using a \textit{nonconformity score}, i.e. a metric quantifying prediction error.

 \tikzstyle{process} = [rectangle, minimum width=3.0cm, minimum height=1.5cm, text centered, draw=black] \tikzstyle{arrow} = [thick,->,>=stealth]